 Other YA Books about Anorexia and Eating Disorders

-In addition to the books about anorexia and eating disorders mentioned here, Goodreads offers two great book lists: YA Eating Disorder Fiction and Best Books about Eating Disorders.
+In addition to the books about anorexia and eating disorders mentioned here, Goodreads offers some great book lists: Thinspo Books, YA Eating Disorder Fiction, and Best Books about Eating Disorders.
 You might also be interested in my post, Other Good Reads, which lists other reviews of YA contemporary books about tough topics for teens, such as self-harming.